CMPUT301W24T05/PlaceHolderProjectName/README.md

 ![manage_event_info](https://github.com/user-attachments/assets/ba098c0a-3998-44c4-b291-744df926e106)

-Once your event has commenced, you can verify the participants that have checked into your event, view on a map where each participant checked into the event, notify all pariticpants of event announcements, and much more.
+Once your event has commenced, you can verify the participants that have checked into your event, view on a map where each participant checked into the event, receive event milestones, and much more.
 Organizing your event has never been easier!

 ---